prikarsartam/prikarsartam.github.io/src/notes/3__least_action_principle.md

 connections:
 last_updated: 2025-10-22
 ---
-# The Principle of Least Action: Foundations and Universality

-## Fundamental Principle
+---

-The principle of least action stands as one of the most profound unifying principles in theoretical physics [Hamilton's principle](https://en.wikipedia.org/wiki/Hamilton's_principle).
-It asserts that the actual trajectory of a physical system between two configurations is the one that renders the action functional stationary—typically minimized—with respect to all conceivable paths.
+The principle of least action stands as the deepest unifying principles in theoretical physics.
+It tells that the actual trajectory of a physical system between two configurations is the one that renders the action functional stationary, with respect to all conceivable paths.
 Mathematically, the action functional is defined as:

 $$S[\mathbf{q}(t)] = \int_{t_1}^{t_2} L(\mathbf{q}(t), \dot{\mathbf{q}}(t), t) \, dt$$